openturns/openturns/python/doc/theory/meta_modeling/cross_validation.rst

 In this section, we present the cross-validation of linear least squares models, as presented in [wang2012]_ page 485.

-The fraction of variance unexplained is:
+The fraction of variance unexplained (FVU) is:

 .. math::